arexbold/TripleBondChallenge/README.md

 - Move Releaner NPC at the Bug Catching Contest
 - Move Tutor for Spite at the Bug Catching Contest
 - You will ALWAYS run away from battle.
 No longer need Smoke Ball.
+- EXP is **evenly distributed** among all three Pokemon (via patch).
+  - It doesn't matter if they participated in the battle or not.

 ### Favorites
 - There's no need to do Favorites like seen in other challenges but feel free to do it if you want.